hughesj919/BoxFilter/README.md

 ###Jordan Hughes
 ####jordanhughes at cs.ucsb.edu

-This is a python 2 based grayscale image box filter.
+This is a Python 2 based grayscale image box filter.
 It uses the open cv module just to read our image in and create a matrix.
 From there it calculates an integral image, i.e. a summed area table, then uses that to find an average of the surrounding filter size squared pixels and replaces the current value with the new value.